 Take, for instance, the day on the coast of Venezuela.
 This area used to be known as ” The Wild Coast” in the 16th and 17th centuries, and sometimes you wonder …

 By midnight, the last heat of the day had finally leached out of the coastal massif.
-Cool air fell from the heights and flowed into the wide open hatches, soothing the sleepers til, in the early hours before dawn, they fumbled for a sheet and sank gratefully back
+Cool air fell from the heights and flowed into the wide open hatches, soothing the sleepers til, in the early hours before dawn, they fumbled for a sheet and sank gratefully back into oblivion.

 I, on the other hand, slept only fitfully because nearby a radio blared from another boat.
 It had been on all night, playing manic salsa and, after midnight, love songs of loss sung by lugubrious fishermen.
 In the wee hours, patriotic music, marches and worse.
 As I tossed and turned, I vowed to deal with that, firmly, before another night passed.
 When I rose it was still night but overhead in the sky the changing of the celestial guard had begun.